lavollmer/regex-tutorial/README.md

 * ^ matches the beginning of the input string
 * $ matches the end of an input string

 As seen below in the hex value regex example, /^# informs the regex engine that the string will begin with the character #. # will be used to determine a hexadecimal value.
+The $ anchor tells the regex it is the end of the input string.

 Hex Value Example: /^#?([a-f0-9]{6}|[a-f0-9]{3})$/